Nextomics/nextsv/README.md

 # NextSV2: a meta-caller for structrual variation from long-read sequencing.

-NextSV2 uses two aligners (Minimap2 and NGMLR) to do read mapping and uses Sniffles to do SV calling and generates consensus calls.
+NextSV2 uses two aligners (Minimap2 and NGMLR) to do read mapping and uses Sniffles to do SV calling.

 ## Installation